 Inertial Measurement Unit (IMU)

 There is an Inertial Measurement Unit (IMU) on the board, combining a 3-axis accelerometer with a 3-axis gyrometer.
 This enables gesture-based sensing or tap sensing with no extra hardware.
 The Arduino_LSM6DS3 library supports this sensor.
+There are some notes at this link and a lab at this link introducing the IMU.

 The Nano 33 IoT also has a real-time clock module built into the processor, which is accessible using the RTCZero library.
 With this, you can keep track of hours, minutes and seconds much easier.
 As long as the board is powered, the realtime clock will keep time.
-LIke all libraries, it comes with examples when you install it.
+Like all libraries, it comes with examples when you install it.
 You can find several additional examples in this gitHub repository.

 WiFi and Bluetooth